mikahama/uralicNLP/README.md

     uralicApi.dictionary_lemmas("sms",group_by_pos=True)
     >> {"N": ['autt', 'sokk' ...], "V":[...]}

+To find translations in an endangered language dictionary to a certain language, you can run this script

+     from uralicNLP import uralicApi
+     uralicApi.get_translation("piânnai", "sms", "fin")
+     >> ['koira']

+The example above searches for the word piânnai in Skolt Sami dictionary and returns the translations in Finnish.

 #### Fast Dictionary Look-ups

 By default, UralicNLP uses a TinyDB backend.
 This is easy as it does not require an external database server, but it can be extremely slow.
 For this reason, UralicNLP provides a [MongoDB backend](https://www.mongodb.com/download-center/community).